When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 What Is Sleep Training?

 With some sleep training methods, babies can sleep on their own within a matter of days.
 For others, particularly gentler methods that minimize crying, the process can take longer.
-There is no right way to sleep train, but staying consistent — and patient — are key to success.
+There is no one right way to sleep train, but staying consistent — and patient — are key to success.

 Help Your Baby Sleep Better With Pediatric Sleep Coaching